WithTempo/webprojects/11.3 TinDog Project/README.md

 Meet new and interesting dogs nearby.

-Easy to use.
-So easy to use, even your dog could do it.

-Elite Clientele.
-We have all the dogs, the greatest dogs.

-Guaranteed to work.
-Find the love of your dog's life or your money back.

 "I no longer have to sniff other dogs for love.
 I've found the hottest Corgi on TinDog.
 Woof."
 Pebbles, New York